 On your first visit you’ll be met on arrival by our Secretary and Committee Members who will be available throughout the night.

 The first thing we’ll help you with is finding a singing part.
 Qwire is divided into four singing parts: Soprano, Alto, Tenor and Bass (from highest to lowest voice), with “first” (higher) and “second” (lower) parts within each part.
 The parts are not gendered and you are welcome to sing in whichever you wish.
 If you’re unsure of which section is best for your voice, we’ll direct you to one of our music team who can help you decide.

 Once you’ve chosen a part, we’ll introduce you to your part leader and other part members.
-They’ll help you to settle in and either share their music with you or arrange for you to borrow music from our music librarian.
+They’ll help you to settle in and arrange for you to borrow music from our music librarian.

 You'll find singing more enjoyable if you sing in the part most suited to your voice range, however we appreciate that voice dysphoria may make this difficult for some trans singers.
 We also appreciate that those whose voices are transitioning may wish to change parts during the year.

-Rehearsals start at 7pm with a warm-up, then run through until 9pm with a short refreshment break half-way through.
+Rehearsals start at 7pm with a warm-up, then run through until 9pm with a short break half-way through.
 The break is a good time to meet new people - your committee and section members will introduce you around!
 Please help the music team by keeping chatter to a minimum at other times.

 Most importantly, have fun and we hope to see you back next week!